fanil-z/islam-wiki/hugo-docs/content/en/docs/wiki/islam-wiki.md

 The Devil has been popularly symbolized as various animals, including the serpent 🐍, the goat and the dragon.

 The idea that demons have horns seems to have been taken from chapter 13 of the Book of Revelation.
 This idea has also been associated with the depiction of certain ancient gods like Moloch and the shedu, etc., which were portrayed as bulls, as men with the head of a bull, or wearing bull horns as a crown.

+In the Gospel of Luke, it is stated that demons walk "arid places", and finding no rest return to their previous home:

+"When an impure spirit comes out of a person, it goes through arid places seeking rest and does not find it.
+Then it says, ‘I will return to the house I left.’
+When it arrives, it finds the house swept clean and put in order.
+Then it goes and takes seven other spirits more wicked than itself, and they go in and live there.
+And the final condition of that person is worse than the first."

 ### Shedim in Judaism